markharrison/doc-mcp/docs/04-MCP Demos/04-mcp-demo.md

 ---
-sidebar_label: 'MCP Demo'
+sidebar_label: 'Demo with VSCode'
-slug: /mcp-demo
+slug: /mcp-demo-vsc
 ---

-# MCP Demo
+# MCP Demo with VS Code

 This section shows the use of several MCP tools - specifically, these will provide knowledge about Colors, Timer, Prices and Azure Resources.